SDL-mirror/SDL/README-hg.txt

-The latest development version of SDL is available via Mercurial. ercurial allows you to get up-to-the-minute fixes and enhancements;
+The latest development version of SDL is available via Mercurial.
+Mercurial allows you to get up-to-the-minute fixes and enhancements;
 as a developer works on a source tree, you can use "hg" to mirror that source tree instead of waiting for an official release.
-Please look at the Mercurial website ( http://mercurial.selenic.com/ ) for more information on using hg, where you can also download software for ac OS X, Windows, and Unix systems.
+Please look at the Mercurial website ( http://mercurial.selenic.com/ ) for more information on using hg, where you can also download software for Mac OS X, Windows, and Unix systems.

   hg clone http://hg.libsdl.org/SDL